rpitv/glimpse-api/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+> :warning: While this code of conduct applies to all of our contributors, if you are contributing to this project as part of RCOS, additional guidelines may apply to you.
+Please review those guidelines [here](https://github.com/rcos/rcos-handbook/blob/master/CODE_OF_CONDUCT.md). :warning:

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our